lirantal/essential-nodejs-security-book/manuscript/session-management.md

 Improper session management in web applications may lead to several vulnerabilities that can be exploited by attackers.

-I> To understand session security in depth we first must own a basic understanding I> of sessions management: a web server keeps track of the user's browsing
+I> To understand session security in depth we first must own a basic understanding of sessions management.
+A web server keeps track of the user's browsing
-I> interaction by saving to the user's browser a token, often refereed to as session I> id, which it uses to identify this unique user for further requests and interactions made between the user and the web server.
+I> interaction by saving to the user's browser a token, often referred to as session id, which it uses to identify this unique user for further requests and interactions made between the user and the web server.

 Reviewing a few examples of session related attacks:

 * **Session Fixation** - by employing several vectors of attack, it attempts to gain a valid session on the browser, and then fixing the victim's browsing session to use the already existing session that attacker owns.
 Possible attack vectors are Cross-Site-Scripting (XSS), Meta Tag Injections, Session Adoption and others.
 * **Session Hijacking** - an attacker will employ similar attack vectors such as XSS, and may also employ a MITM attack to reveal a valid user's session id so it can be hijacked by the attacker and made use of.

 The risk and impact of any session attack is owning the user's identity and thus having the same privileged session as the user does.
 To compare with Unix attacks which may exploit root privilege escalation attacks, this introduces possibly the greatest risk for web applications as well.

 T> ## On Session Management
-T>
 T> OWASP maintains an up to date [Session Management](https://www.owasp.org/index.php/Session_Management_Cheat_Sheet) checklist to validate your web security compliance with security standards.

-## Session Security in NodeJS and ExpressJS
+## Session Security in Node.js and ExpressJS

 ExpressJS utilizes the [express-session](https://github.com/expressjs/session) middleware for session management.
-The project is well maintained, tested and de-facto solution for session management in NodeJS.
+The project is well maintained, tested and de-facto solution for session management in Node.js.

 ![npm version](images/badge-expresssession-npm.png)
 ![npm downloads](images/badge-expresssession-downloads.png)